 People often say there is no point in controlling themselves, because they want to relax and be spontaneous.
 The conflict between spontaneity and the effort to increase the quality of the communication becomes more common as soon as we invest time and energy in that direction.

-Also, in many situations when other people are communicating inappropriately, the time we spend to think about the answer often makes them also think about their own behaviour.
+Also, in many situations when other people are communicating inappropriately, the time we spend to think about the answer often makes them also think about their own behavior.

 Interpreting nonverbal communication